Apratim5000/Generate_all_paths/README.md

 # Generate_all_paths
-Find all paths of a program, both simple and cyclic.
+Generate all paths of a program, both simple and cyclic paths.
+Input is taken from MySQL Database and the output is printed on a different table on the Database.
+We have used the networkx module here.